URI-ABD/clam/CONTRIBUTING.md

 - [`rust`](https://www.rust-lang.org/tools/install)
 - [`docker`](https://docs.docker.com/engine/install/)
   - You will need this to test the CI/CD pipelines locally or to use Earthly to run various project commands.
+  - You may need to start the docker daemon before running any commands.
+You can do this with `sudo systemctl start docker`.
+  - You may need to add your user to the `docker` group to run docker commands without `sudo`.
+You can do this with `sudo usermod -aG docker $USER`.
 - [`hermit`](https://cashapp.github.io/hermit/usage/get-started/)
   - This tool provides binaries you may want to have at hand to work on this repo.
   - You can see the full list of tools in the `./bin` directory in the repo root.